Disinfectant Sprayer Comparison

 Fogging sprayers, or a “fogger” as it is sometimes called, uses a fine spray to apply a chemical solution, typically for pest or deodorizing control applications.
 With the recent pandemic and the growing need to effectively clean many community spaces, these sprayers are now being used for sanitizing and disinfecting applications.

-Since fogging relies on filling air inside a room or other area being treated with disinfectant mist, it is difficult to ensure proper coverage is achieved on all surfaces.
+Since the fogging process relies on filling air inside an isolated room with disinfectant mist, it is difficult to ensure proper coverage is achieved on all surfaces.
 This uncertainty makes it difficult to ensure cleaning dwell times required by disinfectant manufacturers for effective applications are met.
-Additionally, the application process is relatively slow compared to other disinfectant sprayer solutions available today.
+Additionally, the fogging process is relatively slow compared to other disinfectant sprayer solutions – in part due to the time needed to properly seal a room and air ducts in order to provide optimal application conditions.

-These new disinfectant sprayers use the power of airless spraying to deliver the highest speed and productivity when applying disinfectant materials.
-Maintenance professionals now have the flexibility to chose from a variety of sprayer sizes to match specific job requirements.
-In addition to providing unmatched application speed, the higher flow rates and larger material reservoirs also reduces operator fatigue over the course of disinfecting applications.
+These new disinfectant sprayers use the power of high-pressure airless spraying to deliver the highest speed and productivity when applying disinfectant materials.
+The higher flow rates and larger material reservoirs help reduce operator fatigue over the course of larger disinfecting applications.

 Spraying Techniques for Airless Disinfectant Sprayers